 Tour operators do not usually pre-select volunteers with regard to personal suitability, minimum criteria for language skills, or practical experience.
 Some operators explicitly advertise that every candidate can be assigned a position.

-Out of 44 projects analysed, 79 percent did not ask the volunteers for a CV and almost none of them required references, or even conducted a personal interview before departure.
+Out of 50 projects analysed, only 24 percent asked the volunteers for a CV and none of them required references, or conducted a personal interview before departure.
 Only 16 percent of the operators asked about previous job experience and not many more demanded at least a letter of motivation.
-While criminal records should be checked in a standardised manner, less than half of the projects actually demanded a police clearance certificate as a precondition for the application.
+Criminal records should be checked in a standardised manner.
+In comparison to the analysis conducted in 2014 (44%) the analysis in 2018 shows an improvement.
+Nowadays, the majority of projects requests criminal records in the application process (54%).

 Doing things differently!
-Good Practice in the Selection Process A voluntourism operator asks candidates for a letter of motivation and for information about their experience and qualifications.
-On the basis of these documents, he develops an internal applicant's profile in Spanish in order to introduce applicants to potentially suitable organisations that the applicant had expressed interest in.
+Good Practice in the Selection Process

+A voluntourism operator asks candidates for a letter of motivation and for information about their experience and qualifications.
+On the basis of these documents, the operator develops an internal applicant's profile in the local language in order to introduce applicants to potentially suitable organisations that the applicant had expressed interest in.
 The placement procedure then takes 3 to 12 weeks.

-1 As part of an internship with Bread for the World - Tourism Watch, Friederike Hertwig analysed 44 voluntourism products that can be booked in Germany.
-They were selected at random.
-The analysis only refers to the information provided by the operators as part of their customer communication, i.e. in travel catalogues and websites, and refers to the time frame May-July 2014.
-Even good language skills are not a precondition for a placement.
-Even if volunteers are to teach English, they hardly ever have to provide qualified proof of their own skills.
-In 35 percent of the projects examined, even a basic knowledge of the national language and/or English were sufficient, another five percent did not require any language skills.
-Lack of Preparation of the Volunteers Preparation also plays a central role in designing the stay in a sustainable manner.
-Only one out of 23 operators offered a compulsory preparation course in Germany prior to departure.
+1 As part of an internship with Bread for the World - Tourism Watch, Friederike Hertwig developed a framework for analysing voluntourism products.
+The results of her study can be found in her bachelor thesis (Hertwig, 2015).
+Hertwig's framework was also applied in this present study.
+The present analysis only refers to the information provided by the operators as part of their customer communication, i.e. in travel catalogues and websites, and refers to the time frame January to February 2018.

+Good language skills are not a precondition for a placement.
+Even if volunteers are to teach English, they hardly ever have to provide proof of their languageskills.
+In 28 percent of the projects examined, basic knowledge of the national language and/or English was sufficient.
+Many operators do not provide any information regarding the language skills required.

+Lack of Preparation of the Volunteers

-Duration of Preparation Courses in the Host Country The majority of operators organises courses in the host countries.
-37 percent offer a one to two days preparation course on location.
-In most cases, these courses have to be booked and paid separately and are not a condition to embark on the trip.
+Preparation also plays a central role in designing the stay in a sustainable manner.
+However, many operators do not provide any information on preparation courses.
+In many cases, the courses have to be booked and paid seperately and are not a precondition for the placement.

+A narrow majority of operators organises courses in the host countries.
+Out of the 25 operators 13 offer one or two day preparation courses; another four operators offer a weeklong preparation course.
+These courses take place in the destination countries and do not allow for an intensive and long-term preparation of the volunteers prior to their departure.

 Doing things differently!
-Good Practice in the Preparation An agency in Cambodia conducts role plays with new volunteers, so that they will better understand the difference between a traveller and a volunteer.
+Good Practice in the Preparation

+An agency in Cambodia conducts role plays with new volunteers, so that they will better understand the difference between a traveller and a volunteer.
 The volunteers are prepared for the fact that in the local organisation they will have to obey rules and will have a boss - even if they themselves have paid money for the trip and for the opportunity to volunteer.

-Duration of Stay Short Duration of Stay
+Duration of Stay

+Short Duration of Stay